-The Disparities Solutions Center is collaborating with the Centers for Medicare and Medicaid Services Office of Minority Health (CMS OMH) through a contract with NORC at the University of Chicago on a five-year initiative to design, implement, and evaluate a portfolio of quality improvement programs to reduce health disparities.
+The Disparities Solutions Center is collaborating with the Centers for Medicare & Medicaid Services Office of Minority Health (CMS OMH) through a contract with NORC at the University of Chicago on a five-year initiative to design, implement, and evaluate a portfolio of quality improvement programs to reduce health disparities.
 The initial phase of this work involved developing the CMS Equity Plan for Improving Quality in Medicare, the first plan of its kind to address health equity in Medicare.
 The plan is aimed at reducing disparities for Medicare beneficiaries known to experience lower quality care, including racial and ethnic minorities, patients with limited English proficiency, sexual and gender minorities, and people with disabilities.
 The priority areas outlined in the report will guide CMS OMH in supporting Quality Improvement Networks and Quality Improvement Organizations; Hospital Engagement Networks; federal, state, and local government agencies; health care providers; policy makers; and Medicare beneficiaries, among others, to achieve health equity.

 The DSC was one of several sub-contractors working with CMS OMH and NORC to produce the report, with input from a broad range of stakeholders and experts in the field of health disparities nationally.
 Partners in this work include The Fenway Institute at Fenway Health, the Delmarva Foundation, KPMG, TMNcorp, Dewey Square Group, and the National Council of Urban Indian Health.